Mariners activate reliever Tony Zych from the disabled list

 Also …

 Guillermo Heredia got the start in left field on Friday night with the Rangers starting left-hander Martin Perez.
 Jarrod Dyson moved over to center field, while the slumping Leonys Martin was on the bench.
 This isn’t a one-time situation.
-Heredia will likely start against left-handed starters.
+Heredia will likely start against left-handed starters going forward.

 “He had an outstanding spring training,” Servais said.
 “The one thing that Guillermo has done really well is he controls the strike zone and makes the guy work.
 He can bunt, he can run a little bit and we certainly saw an improved swing, approach and driving the ball a little more consistently in spring training.
 Hopefully that carries over here.
 We got some left-handers coming up, so he’ll get some time. “